ruiqi7/repentance-part-2/README.md

   - Duration of player engagement (Do players play until the 5 minutes is up or do they feel bored halfway through?)
   - Difficulty (How many people succeed, how many times does it take for them to win)
   - Replayability (Do players want to play multiple rounds?)
-  - Do the gameplay elements compliment each other: Thematically, Does the art and music fit.
+  - Do the gameplay elements complement each other: Thematically, Does the art and music fit.
   - How ‘Scary’ is the game?
 How is the player feeling whilst playing through the game.
 What parts specifically made them feel this way?
   - Are the players able to make sense of the story / themes that are being presented?
   - Are there any bugs in the game?
 ### Timeline
-  - Ideally the evaluation should be completed early enough to allow time to make any necessary changes to the game (2 weeks → 17 October).
+  - Ideally, the evaluation should be completed early enough to allow time to make any necessary changes to the game (2 weeks → 17 October).
 Changes to the game will be made after completing the evaluations and discussing results.
   - Due date of evaluation report: Tuesday 31 October
 ### Responsibilities
-A list of tasks have been created and will be equally delegated to each team member depending on workload.
-However, certain tasks may be done in a joint effort or will be compartmentalised.
-For example each team member will be responsible for interviewing and collecting the data for their chosen particapants.
+A list of tasks has been created and will be equally delegated to each team member depending on workload.
+However, certain tasks may be done in a joint effort or will be compartmentalized.
+For example, each team member will be responsible for interviewing and collecting the data for their chosen participants.
   - Create questionnaire
     - On a scale of never to always / 1 to 5
       - Gameplay